NetherWiki/nether/skyshale/_dev/inbox.md

 Another alternative would for someone to just find her burnt body in a rooms somewhere with the notebook next to it, but there isn't any sign of a struggle.

 Perhaps she predicted that her death would spawn the wide-spread adoption of Prototheism.

+She often said that someone who is truly enlightened sees that suffering is just the cause of misunderstanding and that they could be burned alive without flinching.
+Someone criticized this and challenged her to self-immolate if she was so enlightened.
+She accepted that challenge, famously stating that's how she would go out when the time came.